Manuperezro/MSP3-data-Base/README.md

 For debugging and testing I used the following tools and techniques :

-+ Manual testing : Where I check manually if the differents features of the project works according the user hstories.
++ Manual testing : Where I check manually if the differents features of the project works according the user histories.

 + User testing : Where Myself and others users impersonate the users, this allow me to collect direct feedback from real users, collecting valuables ideas to implement new features and improve the existing ones.